jaegertracing/jaeger/model/proto/metrics/README.md

 - Synchronizing with the original source proto definition.
-  - It is anticipated that the maintenance effort to synchronize data models will be minimal considering there is no direct dependency between Jaeger and OpenTelemetry in the context querying metrics, with exception to SpanKind, and the existing data model more than satisfies existing metrics querying requirements.
+  - It is anticipated that the maintenance effort to synchronize data models will be minimal considering there is no direct dependency between Jaeger and OpenTelemetry in the context of querying metrics, with exception to `SpanKind`, and the existing data model more than satisfies existing metrics querying requirements.

     The OpenTelemetry metrics data model primarily serves as a carrier of metrics data, rather than a protocol of communication between Jaeger and OpenTelemetry components.